erwincoumans/gz-omni/README.md

 Currently there are two examples in the source folder:
 * helloWorld - a C++ sample that shows how to connect to an Omniverse Nucleus server, create a USD stage, create a polygonal box, bind a material, add a light, save data to .usd file, and do live edits
+* helloWorldPhysics - a C++ sample that shows how to connect to an Omniverse Nucleus server, create a USD stage, create a dynamic rigid body cube, static quad collider and a physics scene, save data to .usd file
 * pyHelloWorld - demonstrates all of the same things from the C++ sample in Python
 * omnicli - a very useful command line utility to manage files on an Omniverse Nucleus server
 * omniUsdaWatcher - a live USD watcher that outputs a constantly updating USDA file on disk
 * omniUSDReader - a very very simple program for build config demonstration that opens a stage and traverses it, printing all of the prims
+* omniSimpleSensor - a simple example of simulating sensor data pushed into a USD
+* omniSensorThread - a thread worker to change the color (sensor) data on a layer in the USD from SimpleSensor

 ## Using the prebuilt package from the Omniverse Launcher